Tysson Poots

-Tysson Poots (born January 12, 1988) is an American football wide receiver who is currently a free agent.
+Tysson Poots (born January 12, 1988) is an American former professional football wide receiver.
 He was signed by the Dallas Cowboys as an undrafted free agent.

-Early years
+Early life

 Poots played high school football at Coronado High School in Henderson, Nevada.
 He was a two-time All-Statewide receiver.
 He finished his career with a total 2,014 receiving yards, 270 tackles, 19 sacks and 8 interceptions.

 Poots also lettered in basketball & nominee of McDonald's All-American.

 College career

 Poots had a career total of 43 touchdowns and 3,970 yards.
 He was named as a Great West Conference all conference receiver in three of his four seasons with the Thunderbirds.
 He was a Walter Payton camp nominee.

 Professional career

-Dallas Cowboys

-Poots went undrafted in the 2011 NFL Draft, but was signed by the Dallas Cowboys as an undrafted free agent on August 1, 2011.
+Poots went undrafted in the 2011 NFL draft, Poots had a tryout with the Baltimore Ravens in late July 2011 but was not signed.
+He was signed by the Dallas Cowboys as an undrafted free agent on August 1, 2011.
 Poots was released during final cuts.